Mel B Granted Restraining Order, Claims Stephen Belafonte Beat And Blackmailed Her

 Stephen Belafonte was also accused of getting their nanny pregnant.
 Upon learning that she was carrying his child, Belafonte then tried to convince Mel B to let the other woman move in so they could all be one big family.
 Ultimately, Stephen reportedly demanded that the nanny get an abortion and he also is said to have taken more than $300,000 of Mel’s money to pay the former nanny for her services.

-There was even a report that Stephen Belafonte kept a gun in his home and Mel B was worried about it.
+There was even a report that Stephen Belafonte kept a gun in his home, and Mel B was worried about it.
 After applying for the restraining order and telling her side of the split from Stephen, police searched his home but were unable to find any guns.

 #MelB Claims Ex Beat Her, Forced Her To Have 3-Ways & Impregnated Nanny https://t.co/sUaxClDNFm pic.twitter.com/LQslotM3th